School / Prep

 - Managing production in the food industry

-- Manage an industrial project from design to manufacture of a food product
+- Leading an industrial project from design to manufacturing of a food product

-- Implement a QHSE (Quality, Health, Safety, Environment) management system in a food processing company, in line with sustainable development.
+- Implementing a QHSE (Quality, Health, Safety, Environment) management system in an agri-food company, in line with sustainable development

-- Build and implement a people management system in line with the company's context and strategy, and in line with a CSR (Corporate Social Responsibility) approach.
+- Develop and implement a people management system consistent with the company's context and strategy, in line with a CSR (Corporate Social Responsibility) approach.

 International dimension

-The compulsory professional stay abroad is an exciting experience, essential for an engineer's career and graduation.
-It can be carried out over a minimum period of 12 weeks, which can be split up.
+The mandatory professional stay abroad is an exciting experience, essential for an engineer's career and for obtaining a degree.
+It can be completed over a minimum of 12 weeks, which can be split into several periods.

-As part of their curriculum, food and industrial engineering students take part in a 4-week international workshop in English on the development of food products and processes, in partnership with the Food Technology program at the University of the Basque Country in Spain.
+During their studies, students enrolled in the Agri-Food and Industrial Engineering programs will attend a four-week international workshop in English on food product and process development, in partnership with the Food Technology Department at the University of the Basque Country in Spain.

 Training benefits

-- Completion of a technical and managerial project with a company in 3rd year
+- Completion of a technical and managerial project within a company in the third year

-- Participation in an international project to develop innovative food products
+- Participation in an international project on the development of innovative food products

 Program

-Food and Industrial Engineering students follow a rich program:
+Students studying food science and industrial engineering follow a rich program:

-- 46% Companies, professions & cultures: people and organization management, project management, labor legislation, conflict management
+- 46% Business, professions, and cultures:people and organizational management, project management, labor law, conflict management

-- 28% Engineering sciences and techniques: industrial engineering (process engineering, quality, health, safety, environment), production tool optimization (industrial performance, lean management, supply chain, production management)
+- 28% Engineering sciences and techniques: Industrial engineering (process engineering, quality, health, safety, environment), Optimization of production tools (Industrial performance, Lean management, supply chain, production management)

 - 9% Food microbiology